lrozenblyum/common/README.md

 A lot of questions on Stack Overflow have answer on 3-5 lines code.
 This library collect typical cases which developers copy-past in their projects.
 All functions in this library covered by JUnit test.
-Simply use this library to have clean and more stable code in your project.
+Simply use this small library to have clean and more stable code in your project.

 Common Java library: